Population estimates

 They then become definitive.

-Method for estimating national population and distribution by gender, age and marital status:
+Method for estimating national population and distribution by gender and age

 At national level, the population and its distribution by gender and age are estimated by updating the last available population pyramid with the civil status statistics relating to births and deaths by gender and age, and with an estimate of net migration by gender and age.